jamesboot/CVR-VGB-2025/docs/RefAlign.md

 **Question 8** – how many reads are unmapped? what is the average coverage and breadth of coverage?
 ***

+# Do not progress to consensus calling until after the consensus calling lecture - if you are looking for more stuff to do - jump to section 6: Extra Data

 # 4: Consensus calling

 We have now aigned each of our samples (S1 and S2) to the Wuhan-Hu-1 (NC_045512.2) SARS-CoV-2 reference genom sequence, and now we want to call a consensus sequence.